ivvvve/ci-docker-image/README.md

   - required: false
   - default: ''
 - `SSH_PRIVATE_KEY`:
-  - description: A private SSH key that has push acces to your Dokku instance
+  - description: A private SSH key that has push access to your Dokku instance
   - required: true

 ## Building